CharlieMallon/MilestoneProject1/README.md

 1. [GitHub:](https://github.com/)
     - This project uses GitHub to save code once it is pushed from Git.
 1. [Balsamiq:](https://balsamiq.com/)
-    - This project uses Balsamic Wireframes to show the inteded design outcome for this site.
+    - This project uses Balsamic Wireframes to show the intended design outcome for this site.
 Click here to view the [wireframes](https://).
 1. [AmIResponsive:](http://ami.responsivedesign.is/)
     - This project uses Am I Responsive for a layout of how the project will look across various devices.